banurekhaMohan279/banurekhaMohan279/README.md

-- 👋  Hi, I’m Banurekha!
+- 👋  Hello, I’m Banurekha Mohan!
 - 👀  I’m interested in builing scalable, resilient web apps.
-- 🌱  I’m currently learning React Hooks and Frontend Architecture (specifically about Microfrontends)
+- 🌱  I’m currently learning more about React Hooks and Frontend Architecture (specifically about Microfrontends)
 - 💞️  I’m looking to collaborate on my apps displayed in the portfolio
 - 📫  Reach me at ... banurekha279@gmail.com